 You can also opt to do the hike one way, starting from either end and finishing at the other, as you can drive to both points.
 However, if you choose to do it you will have to book a transfer or arrange for someone to pick you up at the other end.

-For obvious reasons, this is one of the most popular hikes on the island so we would definitely recommend starting this hike during or after sunrise as it will be much quieter and if you’re lucky, the morning light will make for some beautiful photos at the lookouts along the way.
+This is one of the most popular hikes on the island so we would definitely recommend starting this hike during or after sunrise as it will be much quieter and if you’re lucky, the morning light will make for some beautiful photos at the lookouts along the way.

-2. Lagoa Do Vento
+2. Lagoa Do Vento (PR 6.3)

 • 📌 Distance - 3.6 km (round trip)